-As my blog visitors increased, and my exposure grew, I found myself getting coaching requests from people all over the world.
+As my number of blog visitors increased and my exposure grew, I found myself getting coaching requests from people all over the world.

-People wanted coaching, they wanted programs, protocols and plans to follow.
+People wanted my coaching.
+They wanted programs, protocols and plans to follow.

-This lead to a 3 year project - building the ultimate health and wellness program.
+This lead to a three-year project—building the ultimate health and wellness program.

 In fact, I explain this program in a webinar that I will be showing this week.
-Just enter your email below to register (or click HERE to go direct to the program page).
+Just enter your email below to register (or click HERE to go directly to the program page).

-My health Reset Program has gone on to help 100's of people improve their health naturally.
+My Health Reset Program has gone on to help hundreds of people improve their health naturally.

-This program is the result of the lessons I learnt during my years of recovery.
+This program is the result of the lessons I learned during my years of recovery.
 And no matter your health goal, I'm sure you will find tremendous value in it.

-As my website continue to grow, with over 200,000 visitors a month reading my material, I decided to pull the pin on my personal training business and focus on my online business.
+As my website continues to grow, with over 200,000 visitors a month reading my material, I decided to pull the pin on my personal training business and focus on my online business.

-This was a dramatic change for both of us, and I won't lie - there were many times when I questioned my decision.
-With a partner out of work, and me relying solely on my new business venture to pay the bills, things were stressful at times!
+This was a dramatic change for both of us.
+I won't lie—there were many times when I questioned my decision.
+With my partner no longer working and us relying solely on my new business venture to pay the bills, things were stressful at times!

-But without taking risks I wouldn't have left my corporate job all those years ago.
+But if I feared taking risks, I wouldn't have left my corporate job all those years ago.

-Or click the images below, I have listed the first 4 episodes for you:
+Or you can click the images below.
+I have listed the first four episodes for you:

-If you don't want to watch my vlog - here's the plot summary - everything worked out extremely well.
-I proposed to my fiancee (she said yes!), we purchased some land and integrated in a community with like minded health and wellness families.
+If you don't want to watch my vlog, here's the plot summary: everything worked out extremely well.
+I proposed to my fiancée, and she said yes!
+We purchased some land and integrated into a community with like-minded health and wellness families.